fastapi/sqlmodel/docs/tutorial/fastapi/multiple-models.md

 As an alternative, we could use `HeroBase` directly in the API code instead of `HeroCreate`, but it would show up in the automatic docs UI with that name "`HeroBase`" which could be **confusing** for clients.
 Instead, "`HeroCreate`" is a bit more explicit about what it is for.

-On top of that, we could easily decide in the future that we want to receive **more data** when creating a new hero apart from the data in `HeroBase` (for example a password), and now we already have the class to put those extra fields.
+On top of that, we could easily decide in the future that we want to receive **more data** when creating a new hero apart from the data in `HeroBase` (for example, a password), and now we already have the class to put those extra fields.

 ### The `HeroRead` **Data Model**